awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.rst

 Revoke Permission for an Authorized Sender
 ==========================================

-Remove sending authorization for another AWS account to send emails with an email identity or domain identity, by deleting the associated identity policy with the :SES-api:`DeleteIdentityPolicy <API_DeleteIdentityPolicy>`operation.
+Remove sending authorization for another AWS account to send emails with an email identity or domain identity by deleting the associated identity policy with the :SES-api:`DeleteIdentityPolicy <API_DeleteIdentityPolicy>` operation.

 **Imports**